-The American Medical Association (AMA) appreciates the opportunity to comment on the NQF Quality Positioning System (QPS) Measure #505: Hospital 30-day, all-cause, risk-standardized readmission rate (RSRR) following acute myocardial infarction (AMI) hospitalization.
+The American Medical Association (AMA) appreciates the opportunity to comment on NQF Quality Positioning System (QPS) Measure #506, Hospital 30-day, all-cause, risk-standardized readmission rate (RSRR) following pneumonia hospitalization.
 This is an important measure which captures the unplanned readmission for any reason within 30 days of a patient's discharge from the hospital.

-In reviewing the calculation, we are disappointed to see the minimum measure score reliability result calculated at 0.14 and the intraclass correlation coefficients (ICC) calculated at 0.424, both using a minimum case number of just 25 patients.
+The AMA is disappointed to see the minimum measure score reliability results calculated at 0.13 and the intraclass correlation coefficient (ICC) calculated at 0.544 using a minimum case number of 25 patients.
 We believe that measures must meet minimum acceptable thresholds of 0.7 for reliability and require higher case minimums to allow the overwhelming majority of hospitals to achieve an ICC of 0.6 or higher.

-The AMA is also extremely concerned that the measure developer used the recommendation to exclude social risk factors in the risk adjustment models for measures that are publicly reported as outlined in the recent report to Congress by Assistant Secretary for Planning and Evaluation (ASPE) on Social Risk Factors and Performance in Medicare's Value-based Purchasing program (ASPE, 2020).
+The AMA is also extremely concerned to see that the measure developer used the recommendation to exclude social risk factors in the risk adjustment models for measures that are publicly reported as outlined in the recent report to Congress by Assistant Secretary for Planning and Evaluation (ASPE) on Social Risk Factors and Performance in Medicare's Value-based Purchasing program (ASPE, 2020).
 We believe that while the current testing may not have produced results that would indicate incorporation of the two social risk factors included in testing, this measure is currently used both for public reporting and value-based purchasing.
 A primary limitation of the ASPE report was that none of the recommendations adequately addressed whether it was appropriate to adjust for social risk factors in the same measure used for more than one accountability purpose, which is the case here.
-This discrepancy, along with the fact that the additional analysis using the American Community Survey is not yet released, must be addressed prior to any reliance on the recommendations within this report.
-We also note that the developer chose to include social risk factors in two measures (#2888 and #3597) under review; we ask that this inconsistency be considered and rectified.
+This discrepancy along with the fact that the additional analysis using the American Community Survey is not yet released must be addressed prior to any reliance on the recommendations within this report.
+We also note that the developer chose to include social risk factors in two measures (#2888 and #3597) under review and we ask that this inconsistency be considered and rectified.

-In addition, we question whether the measure continues to be useful to distinguish hospital performance and drive improvements based on the distribution of a hospital's performance scores.
-We raise this question because only 17 hospitals performed better than the national rate and 18 hospitals were worse (as noted in in section 2b4).
-The discussion on improvement (as noted in section 4b1 of the measure submission form) found only an increase of 0.6 absolute percentage points between July 2016-June 2017 and July 2018-June 2019.
+In addition, we question whether the measure continues to be useful to distinguish hospital performance and drive improvements based on the distribution of hospital's performance scores where only 44 hospitals performed better than the national rate and 143 hospitals were worse (as noted in section 2b4 and the discussion on improvement in section 4b1 of the measure submission form), and where there was only an increase of 0.2 absolute percentage points between July 2016-June 2017 and July 2018-June 2019.